Monday, February 9, 2026

-There was an easy warmth that filled the space last Saturday, 29 March 2025, as community members gathered for the 15th Filipino-Australian Multicultural Festival at Preston City Hall in Preston, Victoria.
+Community members on 29 March 2025 gathered for the 15th Filipino-Australian Multicultural Festival at Preston City Hall in Preston, Victoria.

 Organised by Damayan Victoria Inc., members and guests gathered together for a simple but meaningful celebration of culture, friendship, and belonging.
 While many arrived in formal Filipiniana attire and a few in beautiful Vietnamese traditional costumes, the atmosphere was relaxed and welcoming – no big fuss, just people enjoying each other’s company and culture.